Experimental observation of anomalous supralinear response of single-photon detectors: Introduction

 \subsection{Nonlinearity characterization}

 The nonlinearity of various photodetectors, mainly photodiodes, have been explored in great depth using relative and absolute measurement methods \cite{Sanders1972}.
 Relative methods require a calibrated reference detector, calibrated attenuators, or time-resolved probe signals and detection.
-Absolute measurements, which are generally preferred, are based on a superposition method where the response of the detector to each optical signal is evaluated separately and then compared to the overall response to the superposition of the signals \cite{Preston1934,Coslovi1980,Schaefer1983,Saunders1984,Haapalinna1999,Shin2013,Weihs2014}.
+Absolute measurements, which are generally preferred, are based on a superposition method where the response of the detector is evaluated separately for two signals and their total \cite{Preston1934,Coslovi1980,Schaefer1983,Saunders1984,Haapalinna1999,Shin2013,Weihs2014}.
 The individual signals have to be incoherent to prevent optical interference.
 Often two independent optical sources are used for this reason \cite{Weihs2014}, preferably exhibiting short coherence lengths \cite{Shin2013}.
-Optionally, the two signals are derived from the same source and superimposed in a slightly misaligned interferometer to preclude coherence effects \cite{Saunders1984,Haapalinna1999}.
-Direct absolute measurement of nonlinearity of a SPAD under continuous illumination was reported by Kauten et al.\@, and no statistically significant deviation from the standard model (Eq.~(\ref{SPAD_model}) below) was found \cite{Weihs2014}.
-We follow a single-source approach to directly characterize major single-photon technologies, namely passively and actively quenched SPADs, and SNSPDs for various values of bias current.
+Optionally, the two signals are derived from the same source and superimposed in a slightly misaligned interferometer \cite{Saunders1984,Haapalinna1999}.
+Direct absolute measurement of nonlinearity of a SPAD under continuous illumination was reported by Kauten et al., and no statistically significant deviation from the standard model (Eq.~(\ref{SPAD_model}) below) was found \cite{Weihs2014}.
+We use a single-source approach to directly characterize major single-photon technologies, namely passively and actively quenched SPADs, and SNSPDs for various values of bias current.
 Our measurements reveal deviations from standard models, as well as anomalous supralinearity.